uhlerlab/MORPH/transfer_demo.md

 mkdir -p MORPH/transfer_learning
 ```
 4. Move the downloaded folder into this new directory (manually or with the command: `mv /path/to/replogle_gwps_trained_model_small MORPH/transfer_learning/`)
+*Note: you might need to unzip the file before moving them to the folder.*

 After this, your directory structure should look like:
 ```